SamChou19815/website/packages/blog/blog/2018-12-31-cs-in-high-schools.md

 _[Why Nerds are Unpopular](http://www.paulgraham.com/nerds.html)_ again.
 It was an essay that shaped my voice for my college admission essay.

-> “We sat at a D table, as low as you could get without looking physically different.
+> "We sat at a D table, as low as you could get without looking physically different.
 We were not
 > being especially candid to grade ourselves as D. It would have taken a deliberate lie to say
 > otherwise.
-Everyone in the school knew exactly how popular everyone else was, including us.”
+Everyone in the school knew exactly how popular everyone else was, including us."

 Well, IQ and school grades definitely matter more than in the US, so I could give myself a C. It was the same grade I would give to assess the popularity of computer science in our high school.